Looking At The 2023 Brazilian Grand Prix Schedule And Where To Watch It

 View this post on Instagram

-The Brazilian Grand Prix kick-starts with the Practice 1 race on Friday, November 3 (9:30 PM BKT).
-The hour-long practice race will be succeeded by the Qualifying session later that day (1:00 AM BKT on Saturday, November 4 in Thailand), the results of which will set the grid for the main event.
+The Brazilian Grand Prix kick-starts with the Practice 1 race on Friday, November 3 (8:00 PM IST).
+The hour-long practice race will be succeeded by the Qualifying session later that day (11:30 PM IST), the results of which will set the grid for the main event.

 The Brazilian Grand Prix will mark the return of the Sprint race weekend for the last time in 2023.
 The previous F1 Sprint races this year were held in Azerbaijan, Austria, Belgium, Qatar and the United States of America.
 In the past, the Sprint races were used to determine the grid for the main Grand Prix.
 However, according to the changes made by the FIA in 2023, the Sprint will now be separate from the main Grand Prix race and will have no effect on the grid.

-A qualifying race for the Sprint, known as the Sprint Shootout, will take place on Saturday, November 4 (9:00 PM BKT).
-Following the Shootout, the Sprint race will commence later that day (1:30 AM BKT on Sunday, November 5 in Thailand).
+A qualifying race for the Sprint, known as the Sprint Shootout, will take place on Saturday, November 4 (7:30 PM IST).
+Following the Shootout, the Sprint race will commence later that day (12:00 AM IST on Sunday, November 5 in India).

-The final race for the Brazilian Grand Prix 2023 will occur on Sunday, November 5 (12:00 AM BKT on Monday, November 6 in Thailand).
+The final race for the Brazilian Grand Prix 2023 will occur on Sunday, November 5 (10:30 PM IST).

 Red Bull Racing is pushing hard for Sergio Perez‘s win as the constructor team is aiming to finish a season securing the top two places in the Drivers’ Standings for the first time in its history.